 Unless extended by written agreement with the complainant, a final decision shall be sent to the complainant within 60 calendar days of the district's receipt of the complaint.
+To the extent permitted by and consistent with FERPA and in a manner that does not violate other privileges and/or confidentiality protections, the district, after consultation as necessary with its legal counsel, will provide the respondent with the final decision.

-Within 30 calendar days of receiving the complaint, the compliance officer shall prepare and send to the complainant a written report, as described in the section "Final Written Decision" below.
-If the complainant is dissatisfied with the compliance officer's decision, he/she may, within five business days, file his/her complaint in writing with the Board.
+Within 30 calendar days of receiving the complaint, the compliance officer shall prepare and send to the complainant a written report-of the district's investigation and decision, as described in the section "Final Written Decision" below.
+To the extent permitted by and consistent with the legal parameters described above, the district, after consultation as necessary with its legal counsel, shall send a written report to the respondent.
+If the complainant or the respondent, is dissatisfied with the compliance officer's decision, he/she may, within five business days, file his/her complaint in writing with the Board.